 - Your driving record

 - Your car’s mileage

 - Your risk as a driver

-It’s always a good idea to shop around and check out each insurance company’s prices to make sure you’re getting the best deal on your coverage.
-You might have to look at a few insurers before you find the right one.
+It’s always a good idea to shop around and check out each insurer’s prices to make sure you’re getting the best deal on your coverage.
+You might have to look at several providers before you find the right one.

 Frequently Asked Questions